 1. More venting strength available

 A range hood with strong venting capabilities helps clear the air while you create with messy techniques like frying, searing and sauteing.
-Standard range hoods tend to offer higher CFM Motor Class* ratings than microwaves, which means they can often suck up more air per minute (cubic feet per minute).
+Standard range hoods tend to offer higher CFM Motor Class1 ratings than microwaves, which means they can often suck up more air per minute (cubic feet per minute).
 While some microwave hood combinations feature CFM ratings that are comparable to standard hoods, the highest CFMs available will typically be in a standard range hood, particularly a canopy, retractable or commercial-style hood.
 You can also learn more about how a range hood works with our guide.

 Standard range hood: Typically 200 to 600 CFM Motor Class available.
 Some commercial-style models reach up to around 1200 CFM Motor Class.